Affiliate Disclosure

 Questions or Concerns?

-If you have questions about our affiliate relationships or how recommendations are chosen, you can contact us anytime at info@thecanadareport.ca.
+If you have questions about our affiliate relationships or how recommendations are chosen, contact us anytime at info@thecanadareport.ca.

 Transparency matters.
-We’re happy to explain how things work.
+We're happy to explain how things work — including which specific programs funded which specific guides.